Is It Illegal To Check Someone Else’s Credit Report?

 3 Imposters: Scenarios

-The most common way imposters approached targets was via phone call, and victims paid via credit card.
+The most common way imposters approached targets was via email, and victims often paid via credit card.

 4 Imposters: Top States Affected